rduivenvoorde/xytools/docs/index.rst

 You can also CANCEL the xy-column dialog, then the rows will also be read as features, BUT the geometries will all have zero's as x and y

 There are some things to consider for this:

+- at this moment only the first sheet in the spreadsheet is loaded

 - the excel file is read into a 'Memory layer'.
 That is it is volatile: **edits in this layer will NOT be saved into the excel file**  AND quiting QGIS will discard the layer.
 If you want to save the layer, use the normal QGIS menu options to save the memory layer to something else like a shapefile, a spatialite file or an KML-file.